Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

 \begin{example} Theorem \ref{comparison_K-theory_ncat} for $n=1$ shows that the map $\rho_1 \colon K(\C) \to K(\h_1 \C, \can)$ is $1$-connected.
-In particular, this recovers the well--known fact that $K_0(\C)$ can be obtained from $\h_1 \C$ equipped with the canonical structure of distinguished squares. \end{example}
+In particular, this recovers the well-known fact that $K_0(\C)$ can be obtained from $\h_1 \C$ equipped with the canonical structure of distinguished squares. \end{example}

 \begin{remark} The connectivity estimate in Theorem \ref{comparison_K-theory_ncat} is best possible in general.
 Indeed, for $n=1$ and $\mathscr{E}$ an exact category, the comparison map $\rho_1$ for the $\infty$-category associated to the Waldhausen category of bounded chain complexes in $\mathscr{E}$ factors through the comparison map to Neeman's $K$-theory of the triangulated category $D^b(\mathscr{E})$, that is, we have maps